vassela/AC2RD/README.md

 # AC2RD

-AC2RD (Android Call Recorder Replayer Dictaphone) is a free automatic phone calls recording software developed for the mobile operating system Android, including the functionality of dictaphone, and that of replayer of the recordings.
+AC2RD (Android Call Recorder Replayer Dictaphone) is a free automatic phone calls recording software developed for the mobile operating system Android, including the functionality of replayer of the recordings, and that of dictaphone.

 Features :
 - Automatic phone calls recording